AKA is a centre for emergent practices for artists at any stage of their careers, providing space and support for critical, safe,

 VISIBILITY AND INCLUSIVITY

-COMMUNITY, KINSHIP, AND TRANSPARENCY
+CARE, KINSHIP, AND TRANSPARENCY

 We define community as joint ownership referencing the founding of artist-run centres, social responsibility, and the idea that a place can be created and given meaning through the actions of its users.
 This is the foundation upon which we seek to build kinships with artists, communities, and partners.
 AKA is dedicated to the ongoing education and transparency required to be an ally, and meaningful acts of reconciliation/conciliation.